derMacon/NumConverter/README.md

 # NumConverter
 Converter between different numeral systems.
+Is able to convert any system reaching from the binary system up to base36.
 To execute the programm build or download [this](https://github.com/derMacon/NumConverter/blob/master/NumConverter.jar) jar and execute with terminal using following command:

 `java -jar NumConverter.jar`